yveslaurentcreton/CretNet/README.md

 ## Contributing

-We welcome contributions to the PSGitHubCopilotCLI project!
+We welcome contributions to the dotNetJet project!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.